monome/docs/docs/modular/ansible/kria.md

 The *duration* view has downward sliders (lower is longer) and a master duration multiplier at the top.
 Duration is relative to the clock: when duration is set to max, the pulsewidth of the gate is entirely based on the current clock.
 This lets you create tied notes.

-There are also 'sub-pages' for more advanced extensions to each of these main parameters; see "**extended parameters**" for details.

 ### Extended parameters

 Many of the parameter views have "sub-pages" that extend or augment their functionality.
 To enter into each sub-page, switch to the parameter using keys 6-9, then tap the parameter key again.
-When you are in the sub-page for a parameter, its paramater key will be blinking.
+When you are in the sub-page for a parameter, its parameter key will be blinking.
 Press the parameter again to return to the main parameter view.

 | Parameter | Extended Parameter |
 | --------- | ------------------ |